ResearchSoftwareHour/rsh-notes/README.md

 - pair programming with our normal work
 - CMake best practices
 - demonstrating few Python packages that we use all the time
+- Sample data, how would analyze it?  make repo, load, reformat, wrangle, plot.

 ### Scientific computing support skills